Paul Grant (basketball): Early life and career

 On March 11, 1999, he was traded to the Milwaukee Bucks with Stephon Marbury, Chris Carr and Bill Curley, in a three-way deal with the New Jersey Nets, for Terrell Brandon, Brian Evans, a 1999 first-round draft choice and a future first-round draft choice.

 Grant played for the Rockford Lightning of the CBA in 1999–2000.
 During the 2000–01 season he played for both the Los Angeles Stars and the Indiana Legends of the ABA, then played for the Asheville Altitude of the NBDL in 2001–02.
 In January 2003 he signed with KK NIS Vojvodina from Serbia for the remainder of the season.

 Grant participated in the 2002–03 and 2003–04 training camps with the Utah Jazz, who signed him on January 1, 2004; he was waived five days later.
 On January 8, he was signed to a 10-day contract with the Jazz.
-He coached workouts in Haverhill Massachusetts from 2005–06, working with young players.
+He coached workouts in Haverhill Massachusetts from 2005 to 2006, working with young players.

 In 2007, Grant was named to the staff of the MIT Men's Basketball team as an assistant coach.
 On April 13, 2008, he assisted MIT associate head coach, Oliver Eslinger, at the NEBCA All-Star Game.